 Artist molds memories in clay on Tokyo residency

-New Zealand Artist Richard Maloy recently returned from a two-month Foundation residency at the prestigious Youkobo Artspace in Tokyo.
+New Zealand Artist Richard Maloy recently returned from a two-month Asia New Zealand Foundation/Creative New Zealand residency at the prestigious Youkobo Artspace in Tokyo.
 In this interview he describes his time at Youkobo and the work he created there.

 (continue reading below)

 Watch a slideshow of images from Richard's time in Japan

 Can you describe your initial impressions of Japan?

 In the first weeks of arriving In Tokyo, I was struck by the way things work in terms of architecture and public space.
 The city was so ordered clean and tidy and the people so respectful of others.

 Creative design solutions were embedded in every aspect of the day, and the consideration of others and the ‘collective’ created a city that seemed to function fairly and in an integrated way with the people inhabiting it.